Ninja-Squad/ninja-squad.github.com/_posts/2018-02-07-angular-cli-1.7.md

 title: What's new in Angular CLI 1.7?
 author: cexbrayat
 tags: ["Angular 2", "Angular", "Angular 4", "Angular 5", "Angular 6", "Angular CLI"]
 description: "Angular CLI 1.7 is out!
 Which new features are included?
-App budgets, Angular 6 support, TypeScript 2.5 and 2.6, and more!"
+App budgets, ng update, Angular 6 support, TypeScript 2.5 and 2.6, and more!"
 ---

 [Angular CLI 1.7.0](https://github.com/angular/angular-cli/releases/tag/v1.7.0) is out with some nice new features!